 The following consents can be applied for online:

-- Planning permission for relevant demolition in a conservation area
+- Planning permission for relevant demolition in a conservation area4

-- Notification of proposed works to trees in conservation areas
+- Notification of proposed works to trees in conservation areas13

 Consent types not available through the online system

 Our online system does not support 'hybrid' applications, view further information about hybrid applications below.

 Further details about Hybrid applications

 Please note: You cannot currently make hybrid applications through our online system.

 A local planning authority may accept a 'hybrid' application; that is, one that seeks outline planning permission for one part and full planning permission for another part of the same site.